 The best Android apps for phones and tablets - including news apps, entertainment apps, travel apps and more

-Smartphones are getting more powerful every year with faster processors, bigger screen resolutions and sharper cameras, but without the right apps it may as well be a hunk of plastic in your pocket.
-Here we've gathered together the top 60 everyday Android apps to make your phone even better than ever.
+Smartphones are getting more powerful every year with faster processors, bigger screen resolutions and sharper cameras, but without the right apps it may as well be a hunk of plastic (or metal) in your pocket.
+Here we've gathered together our favourite everyday Android apps to make your phone better than ever.

 We've tested everything from news and navigation apps to time lapse cameras and fitness trackers to make sure your phone is the best it can be.
 We've tried to pick those that will be useful, fun or creative for the widest possible number of people.
 Much of the information on offer in apps can be found through your browser of course, but apps are quicker to launch, present content in a way that's friendly to small displays, provide pop-up notifications of live events and let you tailor the content you see.